nightroman/PowerShellTraps/Features/Switch-is-a-looping-construct/README.md

 variable `$_` for the current object.
 This variable hides the automatic variable `$_` of the current pipeline object.
 The script *switch-hides-current-item.ps1* shows a typical mistake.

+Yet another trap is use of `break` in order to skip next switch cases.
+This is tempting because exactly `break` is used with `switch` in other languages.
+It even works fine when `switch` is used on a single value.
+But when `switch` is used on a collection, i.e. as a loop, then `continue` should be used for skipping next cases. `break` stops the whole loop.
+The script *use-continue-not-break.ps1* shows some examples.